jadolg/vpn2go/README.md

 # Easy to deploy and manage OpenVPN server

-OpenVPN server with an API for user management
+OpenVPN server with an API for user management.
+Using this amazing project https://github.com/kylemanna/docker-openvpn

 ## Requirements